ducksonmoon/ducksonmoon.github.io/src/posts/reactive-programming-from-scratch-in-javascript.md

 ### **Hot vs. Cold Observables**

-- **Cold**: The observable’s values are “created” on subscription (e.g., `fromEvent` on a specific DOM element, or an `interval()`).
+- **Cold**: The observable's values are "created" on subscription (e.g., `fromEvent` on a specific DOM element, or an `interval()`).
 Each new subscriber may experience the stream from the start.
 - **Hot**: The data source emits values whether or not you subscribe (like a live radio broadcast).
-Subscribing “midstream” may mean missing earlier values.
+Subscribing "midstream" may mean missing earlier values.
 A shared WebSocket or a live sensor feed can be hot.

 ### **Teardown & Memory Management**